Thermodynamics-informed graph neural networks: Numerical experiments

 \subsubsection{Results}

 The rollout results for the flow past a cylinder problem are presented in \myfigref{fig:cyl_box}.
 In this example the domain varies significantly, using a different unstructured mesh for each simulation.
 Thus, the graph-based architectures outperform the vanilla SPNN, which is meant for fixed structured problems.
 Considering the other two methods, our approach outperforms the standard GNN architecture due to the metriplectic structure imposition over the dynamical problem, as depicted in \myfigref{fig:cons}.
+A single snapshot of the whole rollout of three different test simulations are represented in \myfigref{fig:cyl_results}, with the color code representing the $x$ component of the velocity field.